top of page

 Reflection on Dancing in the Field Poem

-Watching Cassady dance reminded me of something I had forgotten how good it feels to let go and just move.
+Watching Cassady dance reminded me of something I had forgotten: how good it feels to let go and move.

 Not for exercise.
 Not for attention.
-Just to feel the air.
+To feel the air.
 The sun.
 The moment.

 Children have a gift for that.